Janasemi/Glory-ollordaa-SQL-Salary-Project/README.md

 ##Queries

 The project includes several SQL queries to analyze the employee salary data.
-You can find the queries in the 'Glory-ollordaa-SQL-Salary-Project.sql' file.
+You can find the queries in the 'SQL Salary Project.sql' file.

 Contributions are welcome!!